pypa/hatch/docs/config/environment/overview.md

 If your project defines [optional dependencies](../metadata.md#optional), you can select which groups to install using the `features` option:

-!!! note
-    Features/optional dependencies are also known as `extras` in other tools.

 === ":octicons-file-code-16: pyproject.toml"

     ```toml